ArafatShweiki/movies-site/README.md

 - Blank or overlong profile names and malformed phone values are rejected (an empty Google-sourced name is allowed only during initial profile creation when Google supplies no corresponding name part).
 - Deleting an item from the active user's favourites or watchlist succeeds.

-### Manual Firebase verification
+### Completed live Firebase verification

-The following live checks were completed during setup:
+The following checks were completed against the configured Firebase project:

-- The OMDb key was activated and real title searches loaded successfully.
+- The OMDb key was activated, and real homepage, search, and title-detail requests loaded successfully.
-- Firebase Email/Password registration and login worked.
+- Firebase Email/Password registration, login, logout, and restored sessions worked.
-- Adding and removing favourites wrote to the authenticated user's Realtime Database path.
+- Google sign-in completed successfully.
+- Profile information saved under the authenticated UID, and the first name appeared in the navigation.
+- Favourites and watchlist items could be added, restored after refresh, and removed.
+- A second account could not access the first account's private profile or collections.
+- A signed-out client could read the public `/catalog` data but could not write to it.
+- The strict checked-in Realtime Database rules were published and verified.
 - The catalogue importer completed a dry run and a live import limited to two records.

-Complete these remaining checks before deployment or final demonstration:

-1. Enable and test Google sign-in, including return to the intended protected page.
-2. Edit the profile and confirm the first name appears in the navigation after saving and refreshing.
-3. Add and remove a watchlist item, then refresh to confirm persistence.
-4. Repeat the private-data checks with a second account and confirm neither account can access the other UID.
-5. Confirm a signed-out browser client can read `/catalog` but cannot write to it.
-6. Confirm the live Realtime Database rules match [`firebase-database-rules.json`](firebase-database-rules.json).
+These checks confirm the configured development project.
+A deployment should still add its production domain to Firebase Authentication's authorized domains and repeat the main sign-in and data-access journeys after deployment.

 ## Trusted catalogue import